chenzhao-hfut/Graph-Fairness/README.md

 ### 2. Automated

-The author removed the bias at the feature level and the topology level.
-They introduce the learnable parameters to de-bias the original feature matrix and adjacency matrix, the optimization by minimizing the Wasserstein distance between two groups.

-- [[WWW-2022] EDITS: Modeling and Mitigating Data Bias for Graph Neural Networks](https://arxiv.org/abs/2108.05233) [[code](https://github.com/yushundong/EDITS)]

 They proposed a method to learn fair representations based on automated graph data augmentations.
 This augmentation can circumvent sensitive information (fairness) while preserving other useful information (informativeness).

 - [[ICLR-2023] Learning Fair Graph Representations via Automated Data Augmentations](https://openreview.net/forum?id=1_OGWcP1s9w) [[code](https://github.com/divelab/DIG)]